eclipse-xpanse/xpanse/demo/README.md

 The demo uses [reactjs](https://reactjs.org/) and [ant design](https://ant.design/).

-You basically two ways to build and run the demo:
+You basically have two ways to build and run the demo:
 * using [nodejs](https://nodejs.org/en/)
 * using [docker](https://www.docker.com/)